curbengh/curbengh.github.io/source/_posts/ssh-certificate-cloudflare-tunnel.md

 ---
-title: SSH authentication using short-lived certificate through Cloudflare Tunnel
+title: SSH certificate using Cloudflare Tunnel
 excerpt: A quick quide to SSH certificate without using an identity provider.
 date: 2023-02-13
-updated: 2023-02-16
+updated: 2023-02-18
 tags:
   - cloudflare
 ---